GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

-## 7. Register the Data Analyst Agent with Agentspace on Gemini Enterprise
+## 7. Register the Demand Planner Agent with Agentspace on Gemini Enterprise

 ### 7.1.
 Register the agent on Agent Engine with Gemini Enterprise for the Agent UI experience